tsnellgrove/dark_castle3/doc/to_do.md

 			- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
 			- this should be enabled by mode = 'exe_creature'
 		- maybe call verb methods with a 'mode' variable that can be validate, exe_std, exe_silent, or exe_creature ??
+		- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
 	- INPROC: simplify app_main.py
 		- DONE: guard pattern for start_up.py call
 		- DONE: guard pattern for user_input == 'quit' or user_input == 'q'